Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

 only ``--follow-imports``, data files are likely the cause.

 The most common error indicating file absence is, of course, an uncaught ``FileNotFoundError`` with a filename.
-You should figure out what Python package is missing files and then use ``--include-package-data`` (preferably), or ``--include-data-dir``/``--include-data-files`` to include them.
+You should figure out what the Python package is that is missing files and then use ``--include-package-data`` (preferably), or ``--include-data-dir``/``--include-data-files`` to include them.

-You can read all about data files in :ref:`data-files`; there is much more detail to learn than is covered here.
+You can read all about data files in :ref:`data-files`; there are much more detail to learn than is covered here.

 *********************************